YAL-GameMaker-Tools/GMVitalizer/README.md

 The tool will convert most project contents to GMS1 format, convert most of GML changes back, and convert/create compatibility scripts for most of GMS2-specific functions.

+## On GameMaker Studio 2.3+ and GM2022+ compatibility

+The tool does not work with GameMaker versions newer than GMS2.2.5 and probably never will - both GameMaker itself and GameMaker Language in particular have grown a lot since then, and most of these changes cannot be backported to GameMaker: Studio without major sacrifices.

+The only thing that's somewhat-compatible is GMCompFix, which replaces some of the GM:S compatibility scripts in GMS2/GM2022+ projects by slightly-better versions.

 ## Using
 You give the tool a path to the YYP project and to the resulting GMX project, along with any optional arguments.